-- A. Service relocates are defined as services that are relocated from an alley or street to a side yard or front of street. - B. New water main(s) to which services are to be relocated and are on the same side yard of the street as the customer's new meter box location, are designated as "short relocates." - C. New water main(s) to which services are to be relocated and are on the opposite side of the street from the customer's new meter box location, are designated as "long relocates."
+- A. New water main(s) to which services are to be relocated and are on the same side yard of the street as the customer's new meter box location, are designated as "short relocates." - B. New water main(s) to which services are to be relocated and are on the opposite side of the street from the customer's new meter box location, are designated as "long relocates."